j7168908jx/j7168908jx.github.io/_posts/2023-02-22-optimizing-eigen-code.md

 Function cost: 370994 us, iteration = 100M iter.
 Function cost: 263239 us, iteration = 100M iter.
 ```
-Speeds for size 1 and size 2 vectors differ and it slightly costs more in size 2.
+Speeds for size 1 and size 2 vectors differ, and it costs slightly more for size 2.
 (P.s.
-I have tested them so many times and the difference stablly exists.)
+I have tested them many times, and the difference still exists.)

 ```c++
 // [2j]